xavibenjamin/theboldreport.net/_posts/2016-03-16-the-web-is-back.md

 Enter flexbox.
 Here's where things start to get interesting.
 We're at a point where browser support for it is pretty great, and the chances of the syntax changing are slim to none.
 And flexbox is only one of quite a few properties with great browser support.
 In other words, the days of boring run-of-the-mill layouts are over… if you want them to be.

-Of course, there are those of you who haven no choice but  to support IE9 at the day job (this guy).
+Of course, there are those of you who have no choice but  to support IE9 at the day job (this guy).
 Still, I will not let IE suck the living soul out of me past 5pm.
 So I'm introducing something new on *The Bold Report*: Art directed posts.

 With all the CSS layout tools we have now, I needed somewhere to experiment and have some fun.
 These new posts will be a place to experiment with layout, type,  and color.
 As always, the writing will be just as important, because what's a great layout with crappy content?
 Crap.